horstjens/Python-Lessons/dicegame/chapter_02.md

 ### code explained

-To display the locked dice buttons in a different color, some variables are created:
+To display the locked dice buttons in a different color than the unlocked buttons, some variables are created to hold color values:

 ```python
 color1 = sg.theme_button_color_text()